Foster Volunteers are Lifesavers

 Foster care volunteers provide temporary care for kittens, puppies, dogs and cats.
 Some animals may only need a home for several days or weeks, while others may need several months of care.
 By offering your home to an animal in need, you prepare an animal for adoption into a permanent home as well as DIRECTLY SAVING LIVES by fostering animals from our overcrowded shelters.
 LA Animal Services is always looking for foster families to help save more animal lives.

 Foster parenting can be more flexible than other volunteer jobs that require people to show up for a specific shift during limited times of the day and for a committed length of time.
 LAAS’s Foster Programs are flexible, fun and rewarding once you’re learned how to take care of your temporary companion animals!

 For example, you might be a family that is available to foster a litter of kittens for two weeks; GREAT!
 LAAS will give you some six-week-old kittens so in two weeks they can be put up for adoption at one of our shelters!
 Or, we can give you a litter of four-week-old kittens who you can place in another foster home after two weeks.

 LAAS Foster Programs aren’t just for kittens.
-As long as you can give some love and time to these homeless and abandoned animals nearly any animal you take in will benefit from foster care:
+As long as you can give some love and time to these orphaned animals.
+Any animal you take in will benefit from foster care: